-For the Whidbey/Main Basin Region, the effects of the proposed actions in 2019 will meet the recovery plan guidance of not impeding achievement of viability for two to four populations representing the range of life histories displayed in this region including those specifically identified as needed for recovery of the Puget Sound Chinook ESU.
+For the Whidbey/Main Basin Region, the effects of the proposed Puget Sound fishery actions in 2020 will meet the recovery plan guidance of not impeding achievement of viability for two to four population representing the range of life histories displayed in this region including those specifically identified as needed for recovery of the Puget Sound Chinook ESU.
 The Whidbey/Main Basin Region is a stronghold of Chinook production in the ESU.
-Most populations in the region are doing well relative to abundance criteria and the effects of the action on six of these are below their RERs with only four of the ten exceeding the RERs (Upper Skagit, Upper Sauk, Suiattle, South Fork Stillaguamish).
-Of these four populations, three exceed their RERs by less than one percent.
+Most populations in the region are doing well relative to abundance criteria and the effects of the action on five of these are below their RERs with five of the ten exceeding the RERs (Upper Skagit, Lower Skagit, Skykomish, and Snoqualmie, South Fork Stillaguamish).
+Of these four populations, three exceed their RERs by two percent or less.
 Collectively the populations in this Region represent a diversity of healthy populations in the region as a whole.
 NMFS considers the proposed fisheries to present a low risk to populations where their estimated impacts are less than or equal to the RERs.
-The overall stable or increasing escapement trends, positive growth rates, and, in particular, the relatively robust status of the populations compared with their abundance thresholds should mitigate the risk that results from exceeding the RER in 2019 for the two Skagit spring, one Skagit fall, and one Stillaguamish populations.
-Although the South Fork Stillaguamish population is in critical condition and declining, the population is a PRA Tier 2 and its life history type is represented by other healthier populations in the region which are expected to be below their RERs (Table 21).
-Exploitation rates in 2019 Puget Sound fisheries are expected to be relatively low across the four management units (5%-20%) (Table 21).
-If the proposed actions were not to occur in 2019, we estimate that an additional 2 natural-origin spawners would return to the South Fork Stillaguamish River, which would not provide sufficient additional spawners to significantly change the status or trends of the populations from what would occur without the fisheries.
-Growth rates for natural-origin escapement are consistently higher than growth rates for naturalorigin recruitment for most populations within the Region, including the South Fork Stillaguamish population.
-This indicates that sufficient fish are escaping the fisheries to maintain or increase the number of spawners from the parent generation; providing some stabilizing influence for abundance and reducing demographic risks.
+The overall stable or increasing escapement trends, positive growth rates, and, in particular, the relatively robust status of the populations compared with their abundance thresholds should mitigate the risk that results from exceeding the RER in 2020 for the two Skagit fall populations, the Skykomish, South Fork Stillaguamish and Snoqualmie fall populations.
+Although the South Fork Stillaguamish population is in critical condition and declining, the population is a PRA Tier 2 and its life history type is represented by other healthier populations in the region which are expected to be below their RERs (Table 23).
+Exploitation rates in 2020 Puget Sound fisheries are expected to be relatively low across the four management units (5%-23%) (Table 23).
+If the proposed actions were not to occur in 2019, we estimate that an additional 3 natural-origin spawners would return to the South Fork Stillaguamish River, which would not provide sufficient additional spawners to significantly change the status or trends of the populations from what would occur without the fisheries.
+Growth rates for natural-origin escapement are consistently higher than growth rates for natural-origin recruitment for most populations within the Region, including the two Stillaguamish populations (Table 4).
+This indicates that fisheries may provide some stabilizing influence to abundance and productivity thereby reducing demographic risks.

-For the Central/South Sound Region, implementation of the proposed 2019 fisheries is consistent with the recovery plan guidance of not impeding achievement of viability for two to four populations representing the range of life histories displayed by the populations in that region including those specifically identified as needed for recovery of the Puget Sound Chinook ESU (White River and Nisqually).
-Most populations in the region are doing relatively well compared to abundance criteria (Table 27).
-However, harvest impacts on all populations are anticipated to exceed their RERs in 2019.
+For the Central/South Sound Region, implementation of the proposed 2020 fisheries is consistent with the recovery plan guidance of not impeding achievement of viability for two to four populations representing the range of life histories displayed by the populations in that region including those specifically identified as needed for recovery of the Puget Sound Chinook ESU (White River and Nisqually).
+Most populations in the region are doing relatively well compared to abundance criteria (Table 34).
+However, harvest impacts on all but one population are anticipated to exceed their RERs in 2020.